Tecnativa/docker-ocb/README.md

 *Enabled* addons are just symlinks to the *available* ones, so just add or remove the symlinks and they will get into the docker image.

+### Using this for development

+You can use this image for development.
+First of all, clone it and activate its
+submodules:

+    git clone --recursive <url>
+    cd <dir>

+Now enter the `./env` directory and make copies of all `.sample` files wihthout the `.sample` suffix, and replace variables in them.
+If you want to know what each variable does, consult the docs for the image of the corresponding service under `./development.yml`.

+Then:

+    docker-compose -f development.yml up -d

+Whenever you need to make a PR for any of the submodules, you will want to add your remote, make changes, push... just enter the submodule directory and work as usual.

 [Tecnativa]: https://www.tecnativa.com